VISITORS'

 These are the third and final distinct phase of Czeck solids distributed by Selmer under the Futurama label.
 They were again made at the CSHN Hradec Kralove factory, but both basic models had significant (and what look like cost saving) design changes..
 By now, the trade name Jolana (model name: Star "#") was used in Czechoslovakia throughout this period.

 These guitars were basically the Hagstrom Kent with elements of the Hagstrom II and III models, simply re-badged and sold as Futurama's by Selmer in the UK.
-Solid red, and light blue finishes were offered, and the guitars were introduced into the Selmer catalogue in late 1963.
+Solid red, and light blue finishes were offered, and the guitars were introduced into the Selmer catalogue in 1963.
 They were still there in the September 1965 catalogue.

-Both two and three pickup options were offered in 6 string guitar format, both with vibrato tailpieces, and also a bass guitar.
-Earlier two and three pickup guitars seem to have had a plain plastic scratchplate.
-Later two pickup guitars and basses had a very odd "cheesegrater" section built into the scratchplate between the pickups.
 A feature of these guitars was the "Kings Neck", with "expandable stretcher" - a steel truss rod enclosed within an aluminium sleeve.
 All-in-all, these were good quality guitars at a budget price.

 - c1964 FUTURAMA 2 DELUXE (PLAIN SCRATCHPLATE VERSION) - Courtesy of John Walsh, Basingstoke, England.